Skipper

 How It Works

-Skipper operates through a sophisticated architecture running on Google Cloud:
+Skipper operates through a sophisticated architecture running on Google Cloud with advanced Go patterns:

 When you start Skipper: